 My tumor always grew with me.
 At one point it was so bad that the tumor grew faster than myself and sowed towards my neck.
 Every year we did a MRI.
 That way we could keep track of how bad it had grown.
 In 2009, however, we got a message that even the doctor did not dare to hope: the tumor had remained stable and not grown for the first time in my life.

 We forwarded the results of studies to doctors all over the world.
 There are already photos of me in America, Taiwan, Morocco, Israel, Australia, Germany, France, Italy, Greece, Belgium, and of course the Netherlands.
 There were also international lectures about me.

 At this moment there is simply no treatment for this rare tumor.
-Since April 2017 I do know the name of my condition – Facial / Congential Infiltrating Lipomatosis (there is not really a name, both variants are used) – and I came into contact with a few fellow sufferers of this extremely rare tumor.
-Together we keep an eye on the developments of similar tumors and we look for even more fellow sufferers to exchange information.
-My tumor has now spread to my neck, which makes the area too large tob e able to do anything.
+Since April 2017 I do know the name of my condition – Facial / Congential Infiltrating Lipomatosis – and I came in contact with fellow sufferers of this extremely rare tumor.
+Together we keep an eye on the developments of similar tumors and we look for even more affected people to exchange information.
+My tumor has spread to my neck, which makes the area too large to be able to do anything.
 Doctors only intervene when necessary, for example when I get symptoms, become deaf, blind or paralyzed or when my brain is hit.
-So far, my tumor is still benign, which can change at any moment.
-But we do not think about that.
+So far, my tumor is still benign and I do not have other tumors, which can change at any moment.
+But we try not think about that.